December 21, 2016

 contributor: Rob Goodier

-People who need medical care in rural developing countries can be stranded by long distances to clinics, a lack of vehicles and poor roads.
+People who need medical care in patient transportation in rural developing countries can be stranded by long distances to clinics, a lack of vehicles and poor roads.
 Hardware designers have answered the problem with a host of inventions, including modified bicycles and covered stretchers on wheels that are pulled by motorcycle, pack animals or people.

 “Patenting a social-impact product hinders scale, ultimately obstructing the maximum impact that particular product would have in the world if it was open source” – Chris Ategeka